-In the final text of the Expert Meeting report,80 the divergence in opinions on this matter is conspicuous.
-On the one hand, there is the risk of wrongly classifying persons as being de facto stateless when they are in fact de jure stateless, thus not affording them the protection to which they are entitled through the 1954 and 1961 Stateless Conventions.81 On the other hand, the adoption of an overbroad definition of statelessness worried some of the attendees of the Expert Meeting.82
+In the final text of the Expert Meeting report,81 the divergence in opinions on this matter is noticeable.
+On the one hand, there is the risk of wrongly classifying persons as being de facto stateless when they are in fact de jure stateless, thus not affording them the protection to which they are entitled through the 1954 and 1961 Stateless Conventions.
+82 On the other hand, the adoption of an overbroad definition of statelessness worried some of the attendees of the Expert Meeting.83

-At last a definition of de facto stateless persons was agreed, as being 'persons outside the country of their nationality who are unable or, for valid reasons, are unwilling to avail themselves of the protection of that country'.83 In addition, it was recognized that in spite of previous considerations on the subject there are indeed 'many stateless persons who are not refugees'84, whilst according to Massey refugees are stateless - either de jure or de facto.85 As to the safeguard given to such persons, who are de facto but not de jure stateless, it was recognized that there wasn't at that time any specific international protection regime
+Finally, a definition for de facto stateless persons was agreed, as being 'persons outside the country of their nationality who are unable or, for valid reasons, are unwilling to avail themselves of the protection of that country'.
+84 In addition, it was recognised that in spite of previous considerations on the subject there are indeed 'many stateless persons who are not refugees',85 whilst according to Massey refugees are stateless - either de jure or de facto.
+86 As to the safeguards given to such persons, who are de facto but not de jure stateless, it was recognised that there was not at that time any specific international protection regime concerning the subject.
+Nevertheless, as previously stated, the CoE Recommendation CM/Rec(2009)13 on Nationality of children is mentioned in addition to the recommendations made in the Final Act of the 1961 Convention, which 'recommends that persons who are stateless de facto should as far as possible be treated as stateless de jure to enable them to acquire an effective nationality'.87